 6. Make Sure Everyone Has a Chance to Prepare

 The problem with ‘brainstorming’ is that telling a group of people to be creative is often the easiest way to kill any shred of innovation.
-Rather than putting people on the spot, plan ahead; give team members as much notice as possible to come up with at least one solution to a particular problem on their own and then during the meeting focus on actually choosing the best one.
+Rather than putting people on the spot, plan ahead.
+As soon as you book a meeting room, give team members as much notice as possible to come up with at least one solution to a particular problem on their own and then during the meeting focus on actually choosing the best one.

 People are far more likely to come up with better ideas when they are given the space and time, and rather than sitting together in a room trying to hammer together the first plan that comes to mind, the group can take the time to discuss and analyse what the best course of action would be.